No items found.

 Chair

 Don’t underestimate the amount of time you’ll spend in your editing chair.
-Investing in a proper ergonomic chair is vital to ensure you’re properly supported and always comfortable.
+Investing in a proper ergonomic chair ensures you’re adequately supported and always comfortable.

 Recommendations: